apiato/documentation/docs/features/requests-monitor.md

 Apiato provides a simple and easy way to monitor and log all the HTTP requests coming to your application.

-The request monitor can be very useful when testing and debugging your frontend Apps who consumes your API.
-Especially when the frontend apps (Mobile, Web,..) are built by other developers who are far from you.
+The request monitor can be very useful when testing and debugging your frontend Apps which consume your API.
+Especially when the frontend apps (Mobile, Web,...) are built by other developers who are far from you.

 The requests monitor is provided by the Debugger Container, by a `RequestsMonitorMiddleware` middleware.